suncoast-devs/handbook/lessons/full-stack-build-an-app-deployment/index.md

   is unique to your project.
 - `heroku buildpacks:add suncoast-devs/dotnetcore-buildpack`

-> NOTE: If your main branch of code is not `master` you'll have to run the
-> command this way: `git push NAME:master` where `NAME` is the name of your
-> branch

 ## To Setup Secrets for Heroku

 Heroku stores secrets in your _environment variables_.
 You can change these from